hwelsters/chatgpt-mwp-performance-prediction/README.md

 - Python `v3.7.9`

 **Pip packages**
 - nltk          `v3.8.1`
+- pandas        `1.3.5`
+- xlsxwriter    `3.0.9`
+- scikit-learn  `1.0.2`
+- xgboost       `1.6.2`

 ## Running the program in a Docker container
-- We use Docker to produce results that can easily be reproducible on any computer
+- We use Docker to produce results that can easily be reproduced on any computer
 - The program will output files into a folder with the following file path: `$(base_directory)/output`.
 If the folder doesn't exist yet, create it
 - Write one of the following from the base folder to run the program: